 Cross-Cultural Communications deal with the exchange of information between people belonging to different cultures.
-It is not necessary for the exchange of words to be successful or not.
+It is not necessary for the exchange of words to be a successful communication or not.
 Even if both the parties are trying to attempt the same, it will be considered as Cross-Cultural Communication.

 Every typical person has a style of communication that signifies the culture he or she belongs to.
 There is no doubt that we all come across a cross-culture situation where we need to establish a meaningful conversation.
-Most people often find a need for communication across cultures during their working hours.
+Most people often find a need for an intercultural communication across cultures during their working hours.

 Let us now understand why communication across cultures is significant

-What is the importance of Cross-Cultural Communication?
+What is the Importance of Cross-Cultural Communication Skills

 Now you must be wondering that why was there a need to introduce Cross-Cultural Communication at the workplace.

-At the time of globalization, communication across cultures falls within the larger field of communication studies around the world.
+At the time of globalization, communication across diverse cultures falls within the larger field of communication studies around the world.
 From businesses to universities to schools, the application of cross-cultural communication along with foreign language education is gaining prevalence amongst people from different societal, cultural, or national setups.

 1. Better Progress